 Image: MRP Foundation

 While the Ride for MRP Foundation becomes a distant memory for the 72-strong peloton and their supporters, the gritty cyclists still have one more mountain of a challenge to overcome.
-A R2 million fundraising target was set ahead of the ‘ride with purpose’ and now, with just one month to go before fundraising draws to a close, the peloton are determined to achieve their goal.
+A R2 million fundraising target was set ahead of the ‘ride with purpose’.

 To date the Ride has raised just over R1.8 million.
 Funds will be used to break the cycle of poverty and inequality in South Africa, through MRP Foundation’s education and skills development programmes, which empower tens of thousands of youth.